 Duane Elmore, Director of Procurement Services and Chief Procurement Officer

 Jason Bush, Director of Business and Finance at the Fayette and New Kensington Campuses

-Joe Doncsecz, Corporate Controller
+Joe Doncsecz, Associate Vice President for Finance and Corporate Controller

 John Papazoglou, Associate Vice President of Auxillary and Business Services